 How to get to Vaucluse House by

-By Train + Bus: From Circular Quay, Martin Place or St. James Station catch either a #324 or #325 bus southbound on Elizabeth Street or at Stand D in the case of Circular Quay.
+By Train + Bus: Town Hall Station catch either a #324 or #325 bus from Stand A on York Street.
 If taking the #324 bus, get off at New South Head Road just past Petrarch Avenue and walk back to Petrarch Avenue and go right (north) to Hopetoun Avenue.
 Cross over and look for the stairway just to your left and go down the steps and through the pathway to Olola Avenue and follow it to your right until you get to Vaucluse House Park entrance (10 minutes).
 If taking the #325 bus, get off at Wentworth Road and Olola Avenue and go right (south) down Olola Avenue to the park entrance (3 minutes).
+Alternatively, you can take a T4 train to Edgecliff Station and transfer to the #325 bus there.
+This may be quicker depending on where you are starting and the timing of your connections.

 Map & Instant Route Finder